Chart Color Schemes

 The area's income levels rank in the lower 15% nationally based on AreaSearch comparative data

-AreaSearch's latest postcode level ATO data for financial year ending June 2023 shows that median income in Labrador SA2 is $47,148 and average income is $58,053.
-This contrasts with Rest of Qld's median income of $53,146 and average income of $66,593.
-Based on Wage Price Index growth from June 2023 to September 2025, estimated median income would be approximately $51,820 and average income would be around $63,806.
-Census data indicates that household, family, and personal incomes in Labrador fall between the 12th and 20th percentiles nationally.
-Income brackets show that 28.6% of the population (5,676 individuals) earn within the $800 - $1,499 range, unlike metropolitan trends where 31.7% fall within the $1,500 - $2,999 range.
-Housing affordability pressures are severe in Labrador, with only 76.7% of income remaining, ranking at the 8th percentile nationally.
+The latest postcode level ATO data from AreaSearch for the financial year 2023 shows that in Labrador SA2, median income is $47,148 and average income is $58,053.
+This is lower than the national averages of $53,146 (median) and $66,593 (average) for Rest of Qld.
+Based on Wage Price Index growth of 9.91% since financial year 2023, estimated median income in Labrador as of September 2025 would be approximately $51,820, with average income at around $63,806.
+Census data indicates that incomes in Labrador fall between the 12th and 20th percentiles nationally for household, family, and personal incomes.
+In Labrador, 28.6% of individuals (5,677 people) earn within the $800 - $1,499 range, compared to 31.7% in the metropolitan region who earn between $1,500 - $2,999.
+Housing affordability pressures are severe, with only 76.7% of income remaining after housing costs, ranking at the 8th percentile nationally.

 Frequently Asked Questions - Income